Katharine Ross: Personal life

 Ross has married five times.
-On February 28, 1960, she married her college sweetheart, Joel Fabiani, though the marriage lasted only two years before ending in divorce.
+On February 28, 1960, she married her college sweetheart, Joel Fabiani.
+The marriage lasted two years before ending in divorce.

-She married her second husband John Marion in 1964, but they were divorced in 1967.
+She married her second husband John Marion in 1964.
+They divorced in 1967.

-After completing Butch Cassidy and the Sundance Kid, Ross married the film's cinematographer, three-time Oscar-winner Conrad Hall, in 1969.
+After completing Butch Cassidy and the Sundance Kid, Ross married the film's cinematographer, Conrad Hall, in 1969.
 They divorced in 1973.

-She married Gaetano "Tom" Lisi in 1974 after making The Stepford Wives; they met when he was a chauffeur and technician on the set.
+Ross married Gaetano "Tom" Lisi in 1974 after making The Stepford Wives; they met when he was a chauffeur and technician on the set.
 They divorced in 1979.

 Ross married Sam Elliott on May 1, 1984.
 They had worked together on Butch Cassidy and the Sundance Kid, and began dating in 1978 after they were reacquainted on the set of The Legacy.
-On September 17, 1984—four months after her marriage to Elliott and four months before turning 45—Ross gave birth to a daughter, Cleo Rose Elliott.
+On September 17, 1984, four months after her marriage to Elliott and four months before turning 45, Ross gave birth to a daughter, Cleo Rose Elliott.

 In 2011, Ross filed a restraining order against her daughter after the latter allegedly attacked her with a pair of scissors.
 Ross stated in a court document that her daughter has had violent episodes since childhood.